 Chemical vs. Physical Exfoliation

-When speaking about chemical exfoliation, there are basically two main classifications of exfoliants to think about:
+When speaking about chemical exfoliation, there are basically two main classifications of exfoliants.

 AHAs and BHAs

 The other main classification of exfoliants are BHAs or beta-hydroxy acids.
-Derived from different kinds of bark, BHAs exfoliate, but they also actually get in the pores, unclogging them so that new skin shows through.
-They are just a tad stronger than AHAs in terms of really getting to a deeper layer and making sure skin is thoroughly exfoliated.
+Derived from different kinds of bark also get in the pores, unclogging them so that new skin shows through.
+They are just a tad stronger than AHAs.

-Salicylic acid is a common and very effective BHA that works amazingly fast on skin, digging out dirt and oil in pores, leaving it soft and clean and ready for moisturizer.
-(Try a skincare product with salicylic acid in it for just a day or two and we bet you’ll feel and see a big difference—it can be that fast!)
+Salicylic acid is a common and very effective BHA that works amazingly fast on skin, removing dirt and oil from pores and leaving your skin soft and ready for moisturizer.

 AHAs and BHAs work very well together, making sure all layers of skin are well exfoliated, which is why you’ll frequently see them both in the same skin care products.

-Finally, you may have also heard of chemical peels which also exfoliate the skin.
-Usually done at a salon or doctor’s office with a qualified specialist, chemicals peels generally offer a deeper level of exfoliation and are usually much more costly than over-the-counter exfoliators.
+Finally, you may have also heard of chemical peels.
+Usually done at a salon or doctor’s office with a qualified specialist, chemical peels generally offer a deeper level of exfoliation and are usually much more costly than over-the-counter exfoliators.
 They may also take a few days to recover from and may require more after care than regular exfoliators.

 Which is better?
 Chemical exfoliation or physical exfoliation?

 The answer to this question lies mostly in what you’re trying to achieve by exfoliating your skin.
-If you’re looking for a surface-level exfoliation, physical exfoliation might be the way to go, but if you’re looking for something a bit deeper that will really help smooth the skin and allow your moisturizer to sink in, you most likely want to go with chemical exfoliation.
-And by chemical exfoliation, we don’t necessarily mean going to a spa or doctor for a chemical peel.
-We just mean using a product with a safe amount of salicylic acid or glycolic acid to help exfoliate the skin.
+If you’re looking for a surface-level exfoliation, physical exfoliation might be the way to; but if you’re looking for something a bit deeper, you might want to go with chemical exfoliation.
+For those with sensitive skin, chemical exfoliation is actually more gentle on the skin than physical exfoliation, which uses abrasion to remove dead skin.

 How to Exfoliate Your Face

-Keep in mind that although exfoliants that come in scrub or mask form are usually meant to be washed (or sometimes peeled) off, some are meant to be left on.
-Those usually come in formulations that look more like serums or even toners.
-While it’s always a good idea to read the application instructions carefully, you’ll want to make sure those also go on clean skin and that they dry well before you apply moisturizer.
+Keep in mind that most exfoliants that come in scrub or mask form are usually meant to be washed (or sometimes peeled) off, while most liquid exfoliants are meant to be left on.

 How to Make Your Own Exfoliator

-Making your own exfoliants at home is actually pretty easy, although you might want to take whatever you’re using as the exfoliating agent and just do a test patch on your skin to make sure you’re not allergic to it.
-Although most DIY exfoliants use natural ingredients, you still want to make sure you won’t have an adverse reaction to it.
+Making your own exfoliants at home is actually pretty easy.
+However, you should always do a test patch on your skin to make sure you’re not allergic to the ingredients you are using.
+Here are a few do-it-yourself recipes you can try:

-Although you can certainly grind them to your preferred consistency, choosing which salt to use will be up to you.
-We recommend taking into account how tough (or delicate) your skin is and/or how dirty or clogged your pores get.
-If you’re not sure, start out with regular table salt or at least very finely ground salt and work your way up to using a rougher, textured salt.
+While there are a plethora of salts available, choosing which salt to use will be up to you.
+We recommend taking into account how tough (or delicate) your skin is.
+If you’re not sure, start out with a very finely ground salt and work your way up to using a rougher, more textured salt.
+Combine your salt with either coconut oil or honey and use as directed above.

-Remember, you can also sprinkle a few little drops of essential oil in these mixtures as well for a lovely smell.
+You can also add a few little drops of essential oil in these mixtures as well for a lovely scent and added benefits.
+Just be sure that the oil you are using will not irritate your skin, and avoid using oils like peppermint or eucalyptus around the eyes.
 You can also control how strong or gentle the scrub is by playing with the proportion of the exfoliating ingredient to the binding ingredient you’re using (e.g. switching from equal parts salt and coconut oil to ¼ salt to ¾ coconut oil).

 Frequently Asked Questions About Exfoliation